 Painted ceilings are a massive trend at the moment and are a really great way to add interest to a space, especially a smaller space like a bathroom.
 If you are a keen DIYer and want to give this a go yourself, just check out our guide to painting a ceiling.

-2. Paint a bathroom floor for a cheap bathroom idea that doesn't look it
+2. Paint a bathroom floor for a budget bathroom idea that doesn't look it

 Painting floorboards has also become a bit of a trend, so if you have floorboards in your bathroom, consider this as a cheap but chic bathroom update.
 You'll need to use wood paint (see our guide for the best), but if you can, use a paint designed for floors as it will be more durable and less slippery – if more limited in colour choices.